 Well, that’s all we have time for this week, but I do hope you enjoyed reading this newsletter as much as I enjoyed writing it.
 We’re always here if you fancy a chat about anything tech- or startup-related so don’t be a stranger, and have a great weekend!

-Sø.Nws is brought to you by Sønr, which in turn was created by Tällt.
+Sø.Nws is brought to you by Sønr, a market scanning platform, which in turn was created by Tällt.

 No one is quite sure what’s happened to all the vowels but if you did want a market scanning and innovation consultancy to work with, we’re pretty excellent.

-Our vision i to accelerate corporate innovation and entrepreneurship by providing intelligence on the trends, competitor playbooks and global disruptive tech, and to create new opportunities with ambitious organisations around the world.
+Our vision i to accelerate corporate innovation and entrepreneurship by providing intelligence on the trends, competitor playbooks, and global disruptive tech, and to create new opportunities with ambitious organizations around the world.